jhamlet/sake-node/README.md

 });
 ~~~

-Alternatively, you can use the `atask` method to define a task.
-This will automatically set the async flag.
+Alternatively, you can use the `atask` method to add an *asynchronous* task action.
+This will automatically set the async flag for that action.
 However, your task must still clear it when it is done. i.e:

 ~~~js
 atask("longtask", function (t) {